InstitutionalGrammar/IG-Inception-Layers/README.md

 Institutional Grammar Layers for Inception Annotation Platform

-**Note: This project is under development and should not be considered production ready!**
+**Note: This project is under development and currently undergoing evaluation.**

 ## Content